Deetjen's Big Sur Inn

-Deetjen's Big Sur Inn, a collection of single wall buildings, cabins, and a restaurant in Castro Canyon, was one of the first visitor accommodation to offer overnight lodging and meals in Big Sur for California visitors and travelers after the opening of Highway 1 in 1937.
-Helmuth Deetjen initially built cottages for others in Carmel, and was attracted to the Big Sur coast that reminded him of Norway.
-In 1926, he bought 6 acres and began construction of a home.
-He met Helen Haight and when Highway 1 was completed in 1937, they opened an inn.
-Helmuth managed the Inn until his death in October 1972, when its operation passed to a non-profit foundation.
-The Inn was closed for a short time after the Soberanes Fire and subsequent winter floods damaged several structures.
+Deetjen's Big Sur Inn is a collection of single wall buildings, cabins, and a restaurant in Castro Canyon along Highway 1 in Big Sur, California.
+It was one of the first visitor accommodation to offer overnight lodging and meals in Big Sur for California visitors and travelers after the opening of Highway 1 in 1937.

+The initial property was expanded over the years and now consists of several Norwegian style cottages. made with locally milled redwood which gives each room a distinct personality and which is matched with a name.
+Helmuth Deetjen recreated the building style of his native Norway, contributing to the development of the now-iconic Big Sur building style.

 History

 Helmuth Deetjen emigrated from Bergen, Norway and arrived in New York City about 1916, where he lived in Brooklyn and worked in construction.
-He arrived in Carmel and met Helen Haight, then employed as a private nurse.
+He arrived in Carmel and met Helen Haight when Highway 1 was completed in 1937, then employed as a private nurse.
 She had been born in Georgia and came with her mother and two siblings to California before 1900.
 She had been a governess for a family in Oakland and later a buyer for the White House department store in San Francisco.

+Helmuth Deetjen initially built cottages for others in Carmel, and was attracted to the Big Sur coast that reminded him of Norway.
 They both liked the Big Sur region and camped along the coast.

 In 1926, Helmuth bought 6 acres from Castro, whose father David Castro bought the land in the late 1800s.
 He filled in the ravine in Castro Canyon to create a level construction site.
 Then he began construction of a building.
 Helmuth and Helen moved to Big Sur in the early 1930s.
 They lived in a tent at first, then Helmuth built a large barn of timbers obtained from an obsolete wharf along Cannery Row in Monterey.

 He built several small Norwegian style cottages and bought more land, until they owned 40 acres.
 As was the custom of the day, the couple welcomed travelers along the wagon road that connected Big Sur to Monterey, a trip that could take up to three days.
 On August 22, 1936, they bought an additional 3.95 acres of the former Castro Ranch.

 They added a restaurant in 1939 run by Helen that became known for its excellent food.
 Helmuth made and sold hand-carved candle sticks, bowls, benches, tables, as well as cabinets in a shop next to the restaurant.
 The Deetjens came to be known in the area as "Grandpa" and "Grandma" to everyone.
 They formally married in early October, 1938.